petsc/petsc/doc/docs/manual/vec.rst

 requires its local portion of the vector ``x`` as well as its ghost points (the bordering portions of the vector that are owned by neighboring processes).
-Figure :any:`fig_ghosts` illustrates the ghost points for the seventh process of a two-dimensional, regular parallel grid.
+Figure :any:`fig_ghosts` illustrates the ghost points for the seventh process of a two-dimensional, structured parallel grid.
 Each box represents a process; the ghost points for the seventh process’s local part of a parallel array are shown in gray.